 The work load can be reduced by introducing accurate efficient aid for each procedure, relieving the time burden in surgery planning and performance.
 Emerging technologies have completely altered the course of orthopedic surgery planning, simulation, and performance.
 Orthopedic surgeons can now benefit from the use of a mature set of computer vision tools for patient-specific measurement, navigation, surgical simulation, surface reconstruction, and implant design.
 Bringing point and surface registration in the field of orthopedics, computer vision and image processing hold the potential to improve surgical practices and affect surgery outcome to favor the benefit of patients and fast recovery.

-Measurement errors in finding fiducial points can be overcome via statistical means, by which the set of rigid transformations are estimated based on the most probable location of (ground-truth) fiducial markers.
+Measurement errors in finding fiducial points can be overcome via statistical means, by which a rigid transformation is estimated based on the most probable location of fiducial markers.
 Once registration accuracy has been properly met, precise measurement can then follow by combination of image processing and mathematical modeling of the measured bone.
-For reconstruction purposes, like hip joint replacement, surgeons benefit from the accurate simulation of the functionality of a hip joint implant’s rotation and other degrees of freedom on the individual patient’s bone, e.g. over x-ray scan images.

 Correct match between imaging modalities and the fabricated implant is crucial for the short and long-term success of orthopedic surgeries.
 With the increased incorporation of computer-vision and image processing techniques into the surgical planning and simulation process, the likelihood of success is on the rise.
 For these ends, computerized measurement tools have been constructed to perform crucial measurements.
-Semi or fully automated measurement tools have been constructed successfully by engineers of RSIP-Vision for over two decades.
-At RSIP Vision, we build computer-vision-based tools for measurement in semiconductors, tile industry and microscopy applications, always adhering to the strictest accuracy.
+Semi or fully automated measurement tools have been constructed successfully by engineers of RSIP Vision for over two decades.
+At RSIP Vision, we build computer vision based tools for measurement in both medical and non-medical applications, always adhering to the strictest accuracy standards.